 Where would I find dangerous animals in New Zealand?

 Many of the dangerous animals in New Zealand are prey that tends to keep away from humans.
-Animals such as spiders, wild boars and snakes will live in forestry areas, away from built-up human life.
+Animals such as spiders, wild boars, and snakes will live in forestry areas, away from built-up human life.
 You will come across the highest number of dangerous animals when hiking through the forests however, it is always a good idea to keep your wits about you no matter where you are.
-Some of New Zealand’s most dangerous preditors attack from the sky!
+Some of New Zealand’s most dangerous predators attack from the sky!